How to Lead a Successful Salary Negotiation

 How to respond to demands and criticism of your boss

-But do not go straight out of the worst: "What does he want now?", Mr. D. groans as his boss calls him to him.
-The conversation last week is still in his bones: He had made a mistake.
+Just don't start with the worst: "What does he want now?"
+Groans Mr. D. when his boss orders him to come to him.
+Last week's conversation is still in his bones: he had made a mistake.

 Do not be offended

-The boss was angry and quite unfair: "Apparently they are completely incompetent.
-In the future you will work around the clock until everything is fine again! "" I'll do what I can.
-But how about if you would give more specific instructions in the future "Mr. D. had snapped and made three mistakes: He showed the boss that he was insulted and attacked, justified and attacked the boss immediately.
+The boss was angry and rather unfair: “Apparently they are completely incapable.
+In the future you will work around the clock until everything is in order again! ” “I'm doing what I can.
+But how about if you would give more precise instructions in the future? ”Mr. D. had answered snappily and made three mistakes: He showed the boss that he had been insulted and attacked, justified and attacked the boss right away.

 Oh boss, what is coming now?